groue/GRDBCombine/README.md

 }
 ```

+Any attempt at modifying the database completes subscriptions with an error.

+When you use a [database queue] or a [database snapshot], the read has to wait for any eventual concurrent database access performed by this queue or snapshot to complete.

+When you use a [database pool], reads are generally non-blocking, unless the maximum number of concurrent reads has been reached.
+In this case, a read has to wait for another read to complete.
+That maximum number can be [configured].

+This publisher can be subscribed from any thread.
+A new database access starts on every subscription.

 The fetched value is published on the main queue, unless you provide a specific scheduler to the `receiveOn` argument.

-A new database access starts each time this publisher is subscribed to.

 #### `DatabaseWriter.writePublisher(receiveOn:updates:)`